 For variation, try these other pancake recipes, like these Classic Vegan Pancakes, or these fall flavored Pumpkin Spice Pancakes, gluten-free “Buttermilk” Buckwheat Pancakes, healthy Lemon Chia Seed Pancakes, or these hearty Spelt & Oat Pancakes with Blueberry Compote.
-All are healthy and delicious options!
+See all healthy & delicious Pancake recipes on TSV!

 Without further ado, let’s get to it!

 - I used an organic jarred unsweetened applesauce, but you can easily make your own applesauce.